-The Dream Fund is one such expansion of services and is an optional supplemental funding opportunity for Centers funded in the 2021-2022 fiscal year.
+The Dream Fund is one such expansion of services and is an optional supplemental funding opportunity for Centers funded in the 2021-2022 fiscal year and who fit the criteria of eligible grantmaking entities as established in this RFP.

 The Dream Fund is intended to seed entrepreneurship, fill opportunity gaps for underserved small business owners to help them reach greater parity in startups, initial revenue creation and job creation.
 The purpose of the funding is to provide financial support and seed entrepreneurship married with technical assistance to aspiring entrepreneurs in underserved business groups, including businesses owned by women, minorities, veterans, individuals without documentation, individuals with limited English proficiency, and business owners located in low-wealth and rural communities.